zriyansh/signoz.io/blog/2022-09-02-podcast-genesis-of-signoz.md

 No, I'm just showing up, you can ping me on my slack and we can chat.

 ***Jonah:***
-Yes slack or LinkedIn Pranay’s always around and there are lots of great discussions going on at KubeCon and around KubeCon not just for sponsors obviously, I'll be there, [logz.io](http://logz.io/) will be there and there'll be lots of other great open sources companies at the event.
+Yes slack or LinkedIn Pranay’s always around and there are lots of great discussions going on at KubeCon and around KubeCon not just for sponsors obviously, I'll be there, *Logz.io* will be there and there'll be lots of other great open sources companies at the event.

 So super looking forward to that I did also want to mention in November, for those who are unaware there's another open source conference in Germany called OSMC, which I've never been to but I'm going to be speaking there as well and so will dalton, who's the other co-host of this podcast so definitely check out this conference.

 I haven't been to it but I've heard good things I'm throwing it in chat.

-[osmc.de](http://osmc.de/), it's a german open source conference, looks pretty good.
+<a href="https://osmc.de" rel="nofollow">osmc.de</a>, it's a german open source conference, looks pretty good.
 It's rather small especially compared to KubeCon and I will also be in Chicago next week for the AWS summit, so I'm always happy to meet folks there in terms of project news there's been a couple of new things: a new release of Prometheus that just came out last week, and it's got some great new capabilities.

 They're improving the web UI a little bit that lets you do things in the management console.